SCRT-HQ/VaporShell/docs/glossary/Add-VSRoute53RecordSetGroupRecordSet.md

 ### -Region
 *Latency-based resource record sets only:* The Amazon EC2 Region where you created the resource that this resource record set refers to.
 The resource typically is an AWS resource, such as an EC2 instance or an ELB load balancer, and is referred to by an IP address or a DNS domain name, depending on the record type.
-Creating latency and latency alias resource record sets in private hosted zones is not supported.
+Although creating latency and latency alias resource record sets in a private hosted zone is allowed, it's not supported.
 When Amazon Route 53 receives a DNS query for a domain name and type for which you have created latency resource record sets, Route 53 selects the latency resource record set that has the lowest latency between the end user and the associated Amazon EC2 Region.
 Route 53 then returns the value that is associated with the selected resource record set.
 Note the following: